In 'The Enemy Of The People,' CNN Reporter Recounts His Time Covering President Trump

 In The Enemy of the People, Acosta sounds less like a reporter than a rival athlete: "We beat Trump!"
 Acosta remembers shouting after the lawsuit.
 Later, he writes, the "Trump people...had clearly gotten spanked."
 The tone throughout is jocular and self-congratulatory.
 Describing a Trump confrontation, he writes that another reporter was "the real hero" of the news conference for defending Acosta, something you only say if you believe you are, in fact, the apparent and obvious hero.

 "I don't believe reporters are supposed to be the story," writes Acosta.
 "That's how I was trained.
 But at that press conference, I had faced a choice: Do we just absorb Trump's attacks?
 Or do we push back and stand up for ourselves?"
 This feels like an artificial distinction.
 Reporters become part of the story when the president attacks them.
 But in between absorbing abuse and hitting back is another option: fighting for access, challenging the president on lies, and reporting the facts the way you would with any other story.
-Acosta seems to believe that the attacks gives him special dispensation to offer his personal opinions, and that doing so is even an act of bravery or public service.
+Acosta seems to believe that the attacks give him special dispensation to offer his personal opinions, and that doing so is even an act of bravery or public service.

 There is a difference between saying that Donald Trump encouraged violence against protesters (fact) and referring to the "[t]oxic Trump effect on our national discourse" (opinion), or between saying that Sarah Sanders often attacks the press for accurate reporting (fact), or Sarah Sanders said "some of the vilest, most un-American stuff that has ever been said in the White House briefing room" (opinion).
 In other words, Acosta has become a commentator, not a reporter.